oonap0oo/small-Python-projects/README.md

 ANSI commands are used to generate color.

-The mandelbrot values are dispalyed as 2 digit hexadecimal characters.
+The Mandelbrot values are displayed as 2 digit hexadecimal characters.

 ## mandelbrot_text_CPython_no_ansi.py